MicrosoftDocs/entra-docs/docs/identity/saas-apps/hashicorp-tutorial.md

     c.
 In the **Signing Algorithms** field, click add to **rs256**.

-5. Perform the following steps in the below page.
+5. Perform the following steps for the fields shown in the below screenshot.

     ![Screenshot of showing URL prefix oidc setup.](./media/hashicorp-tutorial/save-button.png)